Download our Course Outline by clicking the PDF above.

 What ‘BackSafe’ technique and practice is (if possible!).
 Carry the load with both arms, holding the load close in front of the lower chest, but preferably push using a sack barrow

-In the photo below Gareth is reenacting the spinal and shoulder positions.
+In the photo to the right Gareth is reenacting the spinal and shoulder positions.
 So that the attendees can understand the hazardous postures, body use and upper limb positions we ask the attendees to stand from their chairs and reenact like Gareth is doing, so that they can fully comprehend what these postures and hazardous biomechanics are doing to our musculoskeletal system.

 After lunch on Day 1 the practical started with postural awareness and the squat warm up.
 As shown below, postures performed were forward bending*, forward bending and twisting* (*like when lifting or lowering a load with natural practice), and backward bending (like when pulling a load, facing it, with natural practice).
 Other movements included side bending, and twisting with the spine erect/ upright.
 To warm up the leg muscles and for the attendees to appreciate the squat movement, 5 x semi-squats and 5 x full-squats were performed by Gareth and the attendees.

 Gareth then moved onto squat lifting and lowering using a variety of loads including crates, heavy boxes, fluid drums and fire extinguishers.
 With each of these loads Gareth demonstrated safer technique and practice, including the individual's pre lift task, individual, load and environment (TILE) 'mini' risk assessment (Gareth giving this commentary on the photo below left).
 After demonstrations by Gareth, each attendee performed the semi-squat and full-squat lifting and lowering with the loads mentioned above, with Gareth and the rest of the attendees providing constructive feedback on technique and practice application.